It is the sliding or displacement of one vertebra in comparison with another.

 The backward movement is called retrolisthesis.
 Lateral displacement is called lateral listhesis or laterolisthesis.

-A retrolistesis is a posterior displacement of a vertebral body with respect to the underlying vertebra to a lesser degree than a dislocation.
+A retrolistesis is a posterior displacement of a vertebral body concerning the underlying vertebra to a lesser degree than a dislocation.

-Retrolistesis is more easily diagnosed in lateral X-ray views of the spine.
-The views, where care has been taken to expose to obtain a true lateral view without rotation, offer the best diagnostic quality.
+Retrolistesis is more quickly diagnosed in lateral X-ray views of the spine.
+The pictures, where care has been taken to obtain an accurate lateral view without rotation, offer the best diagnostic quality.

 Classification of spondylolisthesis